 We choose to go to wineries that are usually small & family run and that make excellent wines.
 Many have a great reputation and make reward winning wines.
 You will have the opportunity to discuss the wines and wine making with the actual owner or wine maker during our tours.

 In our wine tours you will have possibility to explore: Zivanovic, Kis and Veselinovic-Benisek winery in Sremski Karlovci, Acumincum winery in Slankamen, Radovanovic wanery in Krnjevo village, Despotika winery in Vlaski Do village, Mackov podrum winery in Irig, Galot and Nedin winery near Vrsac, Brindza winery in Backa Topola and DiBonis, Tonkovic and Zvonko Bogdan winery in Palic.

-Here are 4 one-day wine tours and 1 three-days wine tour in Serbia:
+Here are 4 one-day wine tours, 1 two-days and 1 three-days wine tour in Serbia: